dfm/emcee/docs/index.rst

 To start, you're probably going to need to follow the :ref:`install` guide to get emcee installed on your computer.
-After you finish that, you can probably learn most of what you need from the from the tutorials listed below (you might want to start with :ref:`quickstart` and go from there).
+After you finish that, you can probably learn most of what you need from the tutorials listed below (you might want to start with :ref:`quickstart` and go from there).
 If you need more details about specific functionality, the User Guide below should have what you need.